marionbarker/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 ## Expiration Reminder

-Finish the setup with using the default expiration reminder time (2 hours before a full 3-days usage) or set the expiration notification to a more convenient time.
+Finish the setup using the default expiration reminder time (2 hours before a full 3-days usage).
+You can modify that expiration reminder at any time, see [Expiration Reminder](pump-commands.md#expiration-reminder).
 The notification will come from Loop; your Pod will not beep at this time.
 Setup is complete and your Pod is ready for use when you press the final button.

 ![img/pod-setup-03-complete.png](img/pod-setup-03-complete.png){width="650"}
 {align="center"}

-* Expiration Reminder: With the Expiration Reminder you can set a convenient time to get a notification to replace your Pod.
-Using the standard setting, Loop sets the default to 70 hours, i.e., two hours before the full 3 days that Insulet guarantees.
-As with the PDM, Loop allows the Pod to continue operating until it reaches the maximum allowed 80 hours of life, at which time, the Pod shuts down and alarms.
-Loop detects this message the next time it tries to communicate with the Pod.
-In the event your Pod runs out of insulin before that time, then you will get a "Pod empty" notification.

 ## Pod Settings